oscarvantol/oscarvantol.github.io/blog-azure-functions-in-.NET5.md

     <PackageReference Include="Microsoft.Azure.Functions.Worker.Sdk" Version="1.0.1" OutputItemType="Analyzer" />
     <PackageReference Include="System.Net.NameResolution" Version="4.3.0" />
   </ItemGroup>

 ```

 ### The startup
-The startup with control over configuration and dependency injection was a late addition to the old model, next to that is was not mandatory.
+The startup with control over configuration and dependency injection was a late addition to the old model, next to that it was not mandatory.
 If you were using this setup it would look something like this:

 ```
 [assembly: FunctionsStartup(typeof(StartUp))]